La Società Mutuo Accorso Serradifalco

 In America, immersed in unfamiliar customs and still fearful of repression by the "ruling classes" (in this case the coalmine owners), many Sicilian immigrants continued their allegiance to "societies" associated with their town of birth.
 One of these was the Società Mutuo Accorso Serradifalco or 'Serradifalco Mutual Aid Society'.
 A chapter of the society was formed in Pittston, Pennsylvania, and it is still active, sponsoring an annual feast for the Madre Addolorata (Our Lady of Sorrows).
 Gaetano, Rosa and Guy Jr. belonged to the Serradifalco society in Robertsdale.
 When the bulk of Sicilians left Robertsdale, they left the society's flags and records with the (apparently) only remaining Sicilian family in Robertsdale, the Territos.

-In Buffalo, there was also a Serradifalco society, and I remember Gaetano and Rosa attending monthly meetings.
 Below is an article from Robertsdale which includes a comment on the society.
 Click it to enlarge it.

 ArticlePg1.jpg (599081 bytes)